Double Date/Mom: Plot

-While at a gym, Louie (Louis C.K.) meets with his brother Robbie (Robert Kelly).
-Robbie has been seeing a girl, who really wants a three-way.
-Robbie proposes that Louie joins them, disgusting Louie.
-Robbie's attempts to convince Louie prove to be unsuccessful.
+While at a gym, Louie (Louis C.K.) meets his brother Robbie (Robert Kelly).
+Robbie has a problem he thinks Louie can help him with: Robbie's gorgeous girlfriend will kiss him but won't take things further romantically.
+Because she is a huge fan of Louie's comedy and knows he's Robbie's sibling, Robbie's idea is that Louie will pretend to join them for a threesome and get her worked up enough to then have sex with Robbie while Louie leaves the room.
+Louie tells Robbie he won't do that and also for Robbie to take a very, very long time before trying to contact him again about anything.

 Louie is visited by his mother (Mary Louise Wilson).
 Taking her to a restaurant, she tells him that she is lesbian, surprising Louie.
-Louie shows indifference, telling her that she and his children don't love her.
+Louie shows indifference, telling her that she and his children don't love her because she's selfish and stupid.
 This makes her cry in front of all the other patrons in the restaurant.
 He informs Robbie about her confession, and he gets them to another dinner.
 Their mother joins them with her girlfriend, Jasmine (Ana Kayne), who is even younger than both Louie and Robbie.
 Robbie confronts his mother, feeling she does not love him.
 When she refuses to say she loves him, their mother leaves, leaving Jasmine with Louie and Robbie.